Kamen Rider ZEZTZ

-Kamen Rider ZEZTZ (仮面ライダーゼッツ, Kamen Raidā Zettsu) is a Japanese tokusatsu television series, the 36th entry of Toei Company's Kamen Rider metaseries, and the seventh series to debut during the Reiwa era.
-The series premeired on September 7, 2025, joining No.1 Sentai Gozyuger in the Super Hero Time lineup after the finale of Kamen Rider Gavv.
+Kamen Rider ZEZTZ (仮面ライダーゼッツ, Kamen Raidā Zettsu) is a Japanese tokusatsu television series, the 36th entry of Toei Company's Kamen Rider metaseries, and the seventh series to debut during the Reiwa period.
+The series debuted on September 7, 2025, joining No.1 Sentai Gozyuger and later, Super Space Sheriff Gavan Infinity and later, Kakusei Hunter Omegahorn in the Super Hero Time lineup after Kamen Rider Gavv's finale.
+The series concluded on August 30, 2026 and was succeeded by Kamen Rider MY-TH.

 The overall themes of the series are dreams and spy technology.
-It is the first Kamen Rider series to have a global simulcast alongside its domestic Japanese release.
+It is both the first Kamen Rider series to have a global simulcast alongside its domestic Japanese release and, to date, the final series to air alongside a Super Sentai series for the time being.

+The second half of the series coincides with the 55th anniversary of the entire Kamen Rider franchise.

 Plot

 Baku Yorozu is a young man plagued with terrible luck who dreams of becoming a secret agent.
-He spends his nights dreaming of serving the special organization CODE as Code number: 7.
+He spends his nights dreaming of serving the special organization CODE as Code Number: Seven.
 When a stroke of misfortune pulls Baku into an encounter with the monsters known as Nightmares, he is enlisted by the mysterious commander Zero to become an actual CODE agent.
-Now equipped with the ZEZTZ Driver, a transformation belt using specially powered capsules known as "Capsems", Baku transforms into Kamen Rider ZEZTZ to stop the Nightmares in both the dream world and the real world.
+Now equipped with the Zeztz Driver, a transformation belt using specially powered capsules known as "Capsems", Baku transforms into Kamen Rider Zeztz to stop the Nightmares in both the dream world and the real world.
+As he goes on more and more missions, however, Baku is quick to discover that there is a great deal that he doesn't know, and he has to learn before things spiral out of control.

-Characters

-Baku Yorozu

-Baku Yorozu (万津 莫, Yorozu Baku) is a lucid dreamer who becomes an agent of CODE, under the alias Code number: 7 (コードナンバー7, Kōdo Nanbā Sebun).

-Utilizing the Impact Capsem (インパクトカプセム, Inpakuto Kapusemu) in conjunction with the sash-like ZEZTZ Driver (ゼッツドライバー, Zettsu Doraibā) belt, Baku can transform into Kamen Rider ZEZTZ Physicam Impact (フィジカムインパクト, Fijikamu Inpakuto).
-While transformed, he gains muscle expansion capabilities.
-He also wields the Breakam ZEZTZer (ブレイカムゼッツァー, Bureikamu Zettsā), which can be reconfigured into varying forms, such as Sword Mode (ソードモード, Sōdo Mōdo).
-Additionally, he can assume a variety of forms and/or enhanced versions using other Capsems, which are as follows: